WeibinChu/CA-NAC/README.md

 ## Known issues
 1. For AE-NAC only, currently, it does not support the `NORMALCAR` that is generated with gamma-only version VASP.
 Alternatively, you can use standard verision VASP to generate `WAVECAR` and `NORMALCAR` with only one gamma point in `KPOINTS`.
-2. For spin-polarized AE-NAC only, currently, the spin down part in `NORMALCAR` is not correct.
-Will fix it soon.

 ## Reference